Uninstalling the extension

 How to uninstall the extension

-If you have already cancelled your subscription, or you are removing the UI for another reason and accept that reviews will keep running:
+If you have already cancelled your subscription, or you are removing only the UI and are fine with reviews pausing until you reinstall:

 Azure DevOps removes the extension's contributions from the organization within a few seconds.
 Open pull request pages may need a refresh to drop the action menu entry.

-You need Azure DevOps administrator permissions on the organization (typically Project Collection Administrators) to uninstall an extension.
-The Project Administrator role that grants access to the settings hub is not sufficient for uninstall.
+You need Azure DevOps administrator permissions on the organization (typically Project Collection Administrators) to uninstall an extension — the same organization-level permission that grants access to the settings hub.

 What persists after uninstall